Facebook releases new privacy safeguards after ceding to pressure from advertisers

 Experian, another major vendor based in Dublin, Ireland, did not respond to multiple requests for comment on their privacy policies.

 Many Americans are mistrustful of data brokers.
-A Reuters poll of 1,780 people in the U.S. found that, of those who were familiar with the brokers, 68 percent said they were opposed to social media firms working with those information vendors.
+A Reuters/Ipsos poll of 1,780 people in the United States found that, of those who were familiar with the brokers, 68 percent said they were opposed to social media firms working with those information vendors.
 The poll found 59 percent of those who were familiar with the data brokers said they would use a social media site less if they knew the tech firm was partnering with them.
-The poll: https://tmsnrt.rs/2JzLui4
+The poll: (https://tmsnrt.rs/2JzLui4)

 The poll conducted between May 15-21 found 751 were “somewhat” or “very” familiar with data brokerages.
 The poll has a credibility interval, a measure of the poll’s precision, of 4 percentage points.

-(Reporting by Joel Schectman; additional reporting by David Ingram in San Francisco.
-Editing by Damon Darlin and Marla Dickerson)
+(Reporting by Joel Schectman in Washington; Additional reporting by David Ingram in San Francisco; Editing by Damon Darlin and Marla Dickerson)